 Omnilife is a popular Latin network marketing company headquartered in Guadalajara, Mexico.

-From selling street tacos in Guadalajara, to smuggling thousands of $$$s worth of Herbalife supplements across the U.S.-Mexican border, to billionaire CEO and movie producer.
+Their founder went from selling street tacos in Guadalajara to smuggling thousands of $$$s worth of Herbalife supplements across the U.S.-Mexican border, to billionaire, CEO, and movie producer.

 Omnilife is a Mexico-based MLM founded in 1991 by Jorge Vergara.
 They’re headquartered in Guadalajara, Mexico.

 Vergara is still the company’s CEO, and he’s a pretty important dude.
 He’s a famous Mexican businessman and film producer, and he’s got a net worth of $1.5 billion.
 He produced noted films such as The Assassination of Richard Nixon and Y Tu Mamá También, an Academy Award-nominated film that is still one of Mexico’s most acclaimed.